Millie Bobby Brown

-Brown has starred in the monster film Godzilla: King of the Monsters (2019) and its sequel Godzilla vs. Kong (2021).
-She also starred in and produced the Netflix films Enola Holmes (2020), Enola Holmes 2 (2022), Damsel (2024), and The Electric State (2025).
+Brown starred in the film Godzilla: King of the Monsters (2019) and its sequel Godzilla vs. Kong (2021).
+She also starred in and produced the Netflix films Enola Holmes (2020), Enola Holmes 2 (2022), Damsel (2024), The Electric State (2025), and Enola Holmes 3 (2026).

 Early life

-Millie Bonnie Brown was born in Marbella, Andalusia, Spain, on 19 February 2004, the third of four children born to British parents Kelly and Robert Brown, an estate agent.
-Her middle name is "Bonnie" but she changed it to "Bobby", when starting to use a stage name.
-She was born with partial hearing loss in her left ear and gradually lost all hearing in that ear over several years.
-She moved with her family back to England when she was four, settling in Bournemouth.
-When she was eight, the family moved to Orlando, Florida.
-Brown says she grew up with "no money" and the financial insecurity of her upbringing has affected her relationship with money even as an adult who gained financial success through Stranger Things.
+Millie Bonnie Brown was born on 19 February 2004 in Marbella, Andalusia, Spain.
+She is the third of four children born to British parents Kelly and Robert Brown, an estate agent.
+She has an older sister, Paige, and brother, Charlie, and a younger sister, Ava.
+Her middle name is "Bonnie", but "Bobby" became the stage name.
+Brown was born with partial hearing loss in her left ear and gradually lost all hearing in that ear over several years.
+At the age of four, she moved with her family back to England, settling in Bournemouth, Dorset.
+The family moved to Orlando, Florida, when she was eight.
+Brown has said that she grew up with "no money", and the financial insecurity of her upbringing had affected her relationship with money in adulthood, even after achieving success through Stranger Things as a child actress.
+Due to growing up in the United States, Brown naturally oscillates between an American accent and her native British accent depending on her environment.